Front Page Detectives

 Article continues below advertisement

-Court documents state that Musbach asked if the target being 14 years old was too young and, when the service said that it was not, he paid approximately 40 bitcoin (or $20,000) for the hit.
+Court documents state that Musbach asked if the target, now being 14 years old, was too young and, when the service said that it was not, he paid approximately 40 bitcoin (or $20,000 at the time) for the hit.

 Article continues below advertisement

-As time went on and no murder was made, Musbach contacted the administrator, who asked for $5,000 more, court documents state.
+When no murder was carried out, Musbach contacted the administrator, who asked for $5,000 more, court documents state.
 Musbach then asked for a refund, and the administrator revealed that the website was a scam and threatened to contact police.

 Advertisement